 Management is responsible for the supplemental information included in the annual report.
-The supplemental information comprises the notes to other information, pension supplemental schedules and the assessed valuations, tax rates, tax extensions and tax collections but does not include the basic financial statements and our auditor's report thereon.
+The supplemental information comprises the pension supplemental schedules, but does not include the basic financial statements and our auditor's report thereon.
 Our opinions on the basic financial statements do not cover the supplemental information, and we do not express an opinion or any form of assurance thereon.